Timeless Land (Dance Film), 2021-2022

 Vestiges is a collaborative project that uses dance, film and animation to map and transform the fleeting nature of movement.
 The piece abstractly delves into questions about the tangible and intangible legacies of dance – what is left behind when the motion of the physical body diminishes, or is no longer fully visible?
 As dancers and choreographers, we constantly face the reality of our physical limitations and the impermanence of our art form.
 While they cannot capture the visceral quality of movement, to some degree, digital technologies have the capacity to transcend those limitations.
 Film and animation can serve as excellent tools for transforming motion, offering a resonant semblance, or vestige, of embodied experiences.

-Creators: Choreographers/directors Mary Fitzgerald and Eileen Standley, filmmaker Dmitri von Klein, composer/media artist Casey Farina and dancers Taimy Miranda and Joan Rodriguez.
+Creators: Choreographers/directors Mary Fitzgerald and Eileen Standley.
+Filmmaker: Dmitri von Klein.
+Music and Animation: Casey Farina.
+Dancers: Taimy Miranda and Joan Rodriguez.

 Photos: Dmitri von Klein